rrerusu/language-translation/README.md

-The folders in this directory represent **Mule projects** that translate too and from languages.
+The folders in this directory represent **Mule projects** that translate to and from languages.

 ### Translation API